List of Baltimore Orioles minor league affiliates

 The Baltimore Orioles farm system consists of seven Minor League Baseball affiliates in the United States and the Dominican Republic.
 Four teams are independently owned, while the other three—the Florida Complex League Orioles and two Dominican Summer League Orioles squads—are owned by the major league club.

-The Orioles have been affiliated with the Double-A Bowie Baysox of the Eastern League since 1993, making it the longest-running active affiliation in the organization among teams not owned by the Orioles.
-Their newest affiliate is the Norfolk Tides of the International League, which became the Orioles' Triple-A club in 2007.
+The Orioles have been affiliated with the Double-A Chesapeake Baysox of the Eastern League since 1993, making it the longest-running active affiliation in the organization among teams not owned by the Orioles.
+Their newest affiliate is the Frederick Keys of the South Atlantic League, which will become the Orioles' High-A club in 2026.
 The longest affiliation in team history was the 53-year relationship with the Rookie Appalachian League's Bluefield Orioles from 1958 to 2010.

 The Orioles have the shortest cumulative distance between its four full-season minor league affiliates in baseball at 487 mi.
 The top four affiliates are located within a 200 mi radius from Baltimore, with three of them situated in Maryland.
-Geographically, Baltimore's closest domestic affiliate is the Baysox of the Double-A Northeast, which is approximately 24 mi away.
+Geographically, Baltimore's closest domestic affiliate is the Baysox of the Double-A Eastern League, which is approximately 24 mi away.
 Baltimore's furthest domestic affiliate is the Florida Complex League Orioles of the Rookie Florida Complex League some 892 mi away.

+Current affiliates

-Baltimore Orioles
+The Baltimore Orioles farm system consists of seven minor league affiliates.

+Past affiliates

 2021–present

 The current structure of Minor League Baseball is the result of an overall contraction of the system beginning with the 2021 season.
 Class A was reduced to two levels: High-A and Low-A. Class A Short Season teams and domestic Rookie League teams that operated away from Spring Training facilities were eliminated.
 Low-A was reclassified as Single-A in 2022.